red butterfly weed

 Final Thoughts

 Butterfly weed is a standout perennial that enhances any garden with its bright blooms and environmental benefits.
-By including this low-maintenance, drought-tolerant plant in your landscape, you’ll not only enjoy a summer full of vibrant color but also contribute to the support of local pollinators and the overall health of your garden ecosystem.
+By including this low-maintenance, drought-tolerant plant in your landscape, you’ll not only enjoy a summer full of vibrant colour but also contribute to the support of local pollinators and the overall health of your garden ecosystem.